Andrew Jackson Montague: Governor

-As governor, Montague enunciated a progressive agenda, and he made speeches throughout the state calling for progress toward "good schools" and "good roads".
+As governor, Montague enunciated a progressive agenda, and made speeches throughout the state calling for progress toward "good schools" and "good roads".
 His efforts on behalf of schools resulted in some tangible progress, particularly in terms of increased local funding, longer terms and school consolidation.
 For roads, he pressed for the creation of a state highway commission, which officially came into being two months after he left office.
 Montague also corresponded with progressives as varied as President Theodore Roosevelt, Clara Barton of the American Red Cross and Booker T. Washington of the Tuskegee Institute.
 He championed the primary process as a more open way to select political party candidates, which helped lead to the primary system being adopted for the first time in 1905.
 However, these accomplishments fell far short of Montague's legislative ambitions, for which he blamed a hostile legislature and the political machine run by his long-time foe, Senator Martin.

 In 1905, while still governor, Montague determined to make a run for the United States Senate against the incumbent Martin.
 Martin and Montague represented the two main factions within the Virginia Democratic party, and their contest would effectively determine which would control Virginia politics.
 Martin responded to the challenge by publicly embracing Montague's main issues: good schools, good roads and the primary election process.
 Having minimized the differences between their positions and with a larger political organization, Senator Martin handily won re-election, leaving an embittered Montague to finish out his term as governor.

 Internationalist

 After leaving office as governor, Montague served as the dean of Richmond College Law School for three years, before returning to the private practice of law in 1909.

 In July, 1906 Montague was among the American delegates at the Conference of American States meeting in Rio de Janeiro.
 He later was a delegate to the Third International Conference on Maritime Law at Brussels in 1909 and 1910, as well as a trustee of Carnegie Institute in Washington, D.C., and the Carnegie Endowment for International Peace.
-He would become president of the American Society for Judicial Settlement of International Disputes in 1917, and serve as president of the American Peace Society (1920-1924).
+He would become president of the American Society for Judicial Settlement of International Disputes in 1917, and serve as president of the American Peace Society (1920–1924).
 Montague was an "outspoken Anglophile" who was among a group of six Virginia congressmen consisting of himself as well as Patrick H. Drewry, S. Otis Bland, Joseph T. Deal, George C. Peery and Henry St. George Tucker III who spent much of the 1920s advocating closer relations between the United States and the United Kingdom.